Headless CMS

 }

-As you can see this is going to be an SSR page as we want this to be a dynamic sitemap.
-Let’s see how the two main functions are working.
+As you can see in the above code, this will be an SSR page since we want it to be a dynamic sitemap.
+Let’s take a look at how the two main functions work.

 import axios from "axios";